 It is important to note that airborne radioactive fallout from the initial explosion and meltdowns at Fukushima in 2011 reached the US and Canada within days, and circled the globe falling out wherever the currents and precipitation carried it — mostly to places unknown to this day.
 Even still, radioactive iodine 131 was found in municipal water supplies in places like Pennsylvania and Massachusetts shortly after the initial Fukushima accident — a triple meltdown ranked by EnviroNews USA as the most destructive environmental catastrophe in human history.

 The samples from the Oregon coast measured around 0.3 becquerels per cubic meter for cesium 134.
 Researchers in both the US and Canada said the recently detected radiation levels were extremely low and pose “no risk to humans or the environment.”
 Sadly, NBC, the New York Post, USA Today, and even The Inquisitr amongst others, took the bait and reported the same thing.

-Medical science and epidemiological studies have demonstrated time and again that there is no safe amount of radiation for a living organism to be subjected to — period.
+Medical science and epidemiological studies have demonstrated time and again that there is no safe amount of ionizing radiation for a living organism to be subjected to — period.
 With each subsequent exposure, no matter how small, the subject experiences an increase in cancer risk.
 In the wake of Fukushima, several governments, and certainly the Japanese government, have raised the “safe” annual limit for radiation exposure for humans — this critics say, to lower legal liability and to placate concerns from the public, in an increasingly radioactive world.
-Now, many concerned citizens look on in concern, waiting for more testing and data on ocean waters and the seafood they so greatly enjoy.
+Now, many citizens look on in worry, waiting for more testing and data on ocean waters and the seafood they so greatly enjoy.

 MORE ON FUKUSHIMA FROM ENVIRONEWS